logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 * `"ATLAS" AND "Error"`
 * `"bucketName" AND ("Error" OR "Warning")`

-Once you enter your search query, click on the **Eastimate scan cost** to confirm the query and get an estimation of how much this search will cost.
-You cannot proceed without getting the estimate scan cost.
+Once you enter your search query, click on the **Estimate scan cost** to confirm the query and get an estimation of how much this search will cost.
+You cannot proceed without getting the estimated scan cost.
 The estimated price will appear at the top right corner of the section.

 ![Delete filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/restore-estimate.png)

 To continue, click on the **Proceed** button.
-You'll be once again asked to confirm the Power search search and its additional query.
+You'll be once again asked to confirm the Power search text and its additional cost.

 If you do not wish to use the Power search query, delete your search query or toggle the activation button.